 |Nursing Credits for NCLEX-RN exam||45|

-A student attending full-time could complete the degree in four quarters; students attending part-time may choose to complete the degree in six to twelve quarters.
+A student attending full-time will complete the degree in four quarters (one calendar year); students attending part-time may choose to complete the degree in six to twelve quarters (up to three years).
 Sample full-time and part-time student schedules are below.